Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Example distributions and existence of generalized principles

 \subsubsection{Divergent profiles and rearrangements}

 Consider a divergent rate of gains

-We must now find the decreasing rearrangement.
+for which one must find the decreasing rearrangement.
 The distribution is symmetric with respect to $t = \frac{1}{2}$, increasing for $t < \frac{1}{2}$ and decreasing for $t > \frac{1}{2}$.
 In such a simple case, the decreasing rearrangement is achieved by shifting the right-hand side of the distribution to start from zero and by sending $t \to t/2$, so together, $t \to \frac{t}{2} + \frac{1}{2}$.
 This can be thought of as the continuous version of doubling the length of every bin.

 Note that shifting the divergence to zero and re-normalizing is not in general equivalent to the decreasing rearrangement; as the rearrangement is done correctly, the density profile stays normalized.
 The rearranged distribution is